yam020/Project/proposal.md

 <br> The map is divided by zipcode.
 Users can move their mouse over to the interested area to check the Covid-19 situation.

 ### Type of data/input will a user provide to the program
-<br> Users are able to enter the zipcode, or click the boroughs options.
+Users are able to enter the zipcode, or click the boroughs options.
 <br> Users can also their mouse over to their interested ares to check the data.
 <br> All graphs can be zoom in/out.